MM-MikeM/techchefmm-flask-ml-service/README.md

 ![image](https://user-images.githubusercontent.com/32679444/236327723-95274d44-2517-4bc3-896e-c2991ef1c303.png)

 - Verify Continuous Integration remote tests pass.
-    + In the Azure Bash shell CLI, commit a change and push the change to GitHub then verify that both the lint and test steps in the project pass by cheching "***Actions***" on GitHub.
+    + In the Azure Bash shell CLI, commit a change and push the change to GitHub then verify that both the lint and test steps in the project pass by checking "***Actions***" on GitHub.

+- Done

+    + The following screenshot shows a successful Continuous Integration local test run.

 ![image](https://user-images.githubusercontent.com/32679444/236355707-65f32848-2407-4bb3-9fa9-b0236a82cf5f.png)

 ![image](https://user-images.githubusercontent.com/32679444/236355851-29baa37b-e9cd-43bc-bf50-49e7b93c1815.png)

-- Done

 # **Continuous Delivery on Azure**

-#### For the final step, Azure technologies is used to set up Continuous Delivery.
+#### For the final step, a Azure DevOps and GitHub integration is used to set up Continuous Delivery.
 This involves setting up an Azure DevOps project, and Azure Pipelines to deploy the [Flask starter code](https://github.com/udacity/nd082-Azure-Cloud-DevOps-Starter-Code/tree/master/C2-AgileDevelopmentwithAzure/project/starter_files) to Azure App Services. ####

 #### The following generic MS diagram, illustrates how continuous delivery can deploy a flask application through the use of Azure Pipelines and Azure App service. ####